 Anastrozole (Arimidex) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.

-Anastrozole (Arimidex) can raise your risk for heart disease, especially if you already have a history of heart disease.
+Anastrozole (Arimidex) can raise your risk of heart disease, especially if you've had blocked heart arteries in the past.
+Your oncologist will consider the risks and benefits before deciding if this medication is right for you.
 Get medical help right away if you start to have chest pain or feel out of breath while taking anastrozole (Arimidex).

 Anastrozole (Arimidex) can be harmful to an unborn baby.
-Even though most people taking this medication will have already undergone menopause (postmenopausal), some providers might recommend it off-label for women who haven't undergone menopause (premenopausal).
-If there is a possibility that you can still become pregnant, use birth control while taking anastrozole (Arimidex) and for at least 3 weeks after your last dose to prevent pregnancy.
+While most people taking this medication have already gone through menopause, some oncologists may prescribe it off-label for women who haven’t.
+If there’s any chance you could still become pregnant, use birth control while taking anastrozole (Arimidex) and for at least 3 weeks after your last dose to prevent pregnancy.

 The typical dose is 1 mg by mouth daily.